jckuri/Control_and_Trajectory_Tracking/README.md

 https://youtu.be/GwLt8-gqQ4A
 ![Short demo with plots](/plots/short_demo_with_plots.png)

-As you can see in the video, the car experiments some turbulence at the beginning, due to the nature of the PID controllers that I will explain later.
-In brief, the car experiments some turbulence when the car is behind the waypoints.
+As you can see in the video, the car experiences some turbulence at the beginning, due to the nature of the PID controllers that I will explain later.
+In brief, the car experiences some turbulence when the car is behind the waypoints.
 As soon as the car reaches the waypoints, it gets more control over the situation.
 The car also experienced an offset when turning the corner at the end of the street.
 After that, the car moves smoothly and in a controlled way.

 Steering Plot<br/>
 ![Steering Plot](/plots/steering.png)